igorkorsukov/qzebradev/README.md

 #### Logger

-Simple, convinient, thread safe and flexible logger for Qt
+Simple, convinient, thread safe and flexible logger for developing with Qt

 Features:
 * Stream input (used QDebug)